injadlu/KDDCUP2022/README.md

 ## model testing:
 **before testing, put the pretrained model into folder checkpoints of prediction**
 1. modify the file prepare.py and predict.py to your model path.
 2. submit the prediction folder for online test.
+Any problems please contact me at jackie64321@gmail.com or 1282172085@qq.com